not-a-bear/snow/README.md

 # snow
 Snow animation demo //
 Requires installation of pygame //
-.exe file in zip folder available if you don't want to run python script
+.exe file available if you don't want to run python script or install pygame